danga7/EPI-Data-Visualization/README.md

 # EPI-Data-Visualization
 # datasets parsed from https://epi.yale.edu/
+# world regions and their Environmental Performance Index numbers
-# this is a class project for Design & Data, Aalto University
+# a class project for Design & Data, Aalto University